Inspection Reports for

 Findings

-The investigation found that the facility gate was left slightly ajar by construction staff on 01/10/2024, allowing R1 to leave the facility grounds unsupervised for less than 10 minutes.
-This was a violation of Title 22 regulations regarding the licensee's responsibility for resident health and safety.
+The investigation found that the facility gate had been left slightly ajar by construction staff, allowing R1 to leave the facility grounds unsupervised for less than 10 minutes.
+This was a violation of Title 22 regulations, as the licensee failed to ensure the health and safety of the resident.
+Deficiencies were cited accordingly.

 The inspection was conducted as a required 1 year annual inspection to evaluate the facility's compliance with health and safety regulations.